DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 The lab itself was my living room as this was the most isolated and quietest part of my house and I recorded on top of a metal plate to avoid creaking of a wooden table.

 I created a wooden frame to fix the locations of the smartphone and the keyboard as seen in previous images of this section.
-The frame itself was designed in the shed to match the measurements of the Samsung S4 as well as the Razor keyboard.
-It was intended to provide modularity in the fixed position by allowing up to 8 different positions for the smartphone to be fixed in; all centring around the keyboard.
-While providing space for both microphones on the phone.
+The frame itself was designed in the shed to match the measurements of the Samsung S4 as well as the Razer keyboard.
+It was intended to provide modularity in the fixed position by allowing up to 8 different positions for the smartphone to be fixed in; all centring around the keyboard while providing space for both microphones on the phone.

 ![frame_empty](testing_conditions/frame_empty.JPG)